Wanderings and Wanderings

 “The sun was sinking just behind it.
 Magnified across the distance by the horizontal light, it stood out against the sun, was exactly contained within the circle of the disk, the handles, the tongue, the share, black against the molten red.
 There it was, heroic in size, a picture writing on the sun.”

 To me, that describes a poem.
 It is just like the outline an object creates when it hugs the sun.
 For only a moment you can see a black image, like the flash of a camera, it is there but for a moment.
-We capture that scene with words.

-I want to share some of my fresh poems and some rusting poems– a few have ribbons hanging on them, a medal or two perhaps but most are just for wondering or wandering about inside Creation.
-All are for exploring.
-I welcome you to my home, to settle into a comfy chair with a cup of coffee and slip inside a poem or two
+I want to share some of my fresh poems and some rusting poems–a few have ribbons hanging on them, a medal or two perhaps but most are just for wondering about or wandering about.

 Great description of poetry – thanks for putting words to it.
 You’ve captured what I feel, that poems capture fleeting moments, images, creating unique containers for unique perspectives.
 Fleeting, all.